-CHICAGO — As the millennial consumer evolves, so is Conagra Brands, Inc. Sean Connolly, president and chief executive officer, highlighted how the consumer group is impacting Conagra’s innovation strategy during the opening session of the Sosland Publishing Purchasing Seminar taking place this week in Chicago.
+CHICAGO — As the millennial consumer evolves, so is Conagra Brands, Inc. Sean Connolly, president and chief executive officer, highlighted how the consumer group is impacting Conagra’s innovation strategy during the opening session of the Sosland Publishing Purchasing Seminar that took place June 9-11 in Chicago.

 He noted that millennials have been at the forefront of changing consumer purchasing behaviors.
 In the past, taste, price and convenience were key drivers.
 Today, such issues as nutrition, flavor distinctiveness and authenticity have become attributes of equal importance.